lordone1/salesforce-limits/README.md

 # Quick Start

+If you have downloaded the version from github, you can always generate the binary easily by executing

+``npm install``

+``npm run build``

+If you are using the extension directly from Google Store, no additional commands need to be exectued, it's already package and ready to use.

 Log into the org you want to analyze.

 Click on the Salesforce Limits extension icon and introduce the Salesforce My Domain without specifying ``https://``.
 Example ``my-own-domain.my.salesforce.com``.